Article: Why Palm Oil is a Disastrous Skin Care Ingredient

 Palm oil is virtually found in everything

-Coconut and soy oils may reign supreme in the popularity department, but palm oil has sneakily taken the lead as the world's most widely traded vegetable oil.
+Coconut and olive oils may reign supreme in the consumer popularity department, but palm oil has sneakily taken the lead as the world's most widely traded vegetable oil.

 As a high-yielding crop, its cultivation is at least 10 times cheaper than soy, a once-industry leader.
 It's also extremely resistant to rancidity, lending its use to the food, cosmetic, and skin care industries.